 Both Buck Tuddrussel and Larry 3000 in Time Squad are Vice Guys: Tuddrussel tends toward aggressive and childish flaws, whereas Larry's are hedonistic and lustful.
 Luckily, they have Otto to keep them in line.

-Rainbow Dash is brash, insensitive and prideful, with a very strong attitude, one which hides her fear of not living up to her own expectations.
-However, she is an extremely loyal friend and a rather good jester.
+Rainbow Dash has a very headstrong attitude (albeit one which hides her fear of not living up to her own expectations) often making her brash, insensitive and prideful.
+However, she is also determined, an extremely loyal friend and a rather good jester.

 Rarity is superficial and likes attention far too much, but in spite of this is actually very considerate (most of the time), and even the superficiality ties to her artistic calling, making it actually less superficial (and is just as often manifested as a desire to help others look fabulous too).